sandiegojs/sandiegojs.github.com/code-of-conduct.md

 {% include JB/setup %}

-San Diego JS is dedicated to providing a harassment-free experience for everyone.
-We do not tolerate harassment of participants in any form.
+San Diego JS is dedicated to providing a welcoming and inclusive experience for everyone.
+We do not tolerate unacceptable behavior of participants in any form.

-This code of conduct applies to all San Diego JS spaces, including [give a list of your spaces, eg "our mailing lists and IRC channel"], both online and off.
+This code of conduct applies to all San Diego JS spaces, both online and off, including our mailing lists, meetup group, and any location where we are meeting in person.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the San Diego JS organizers.

 Some San Diego JS spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

-Harassment includes:
+Unacceptable behavior includes:

 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, or religion
 - Unwelcome comments regarding a person's lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.
-- Deliberate misgendering or use of 'dead' or rejected names
 - Gratuitous or off-topic sexual images or behaviour  in spaces where they're not appropriate
 - Physical contact and simulated physical contact (eg, textual descriptions like "\*hug\*" or "\*backrub\*") without consent or after a request to stop.
 - Threats of violence